-It can be!
-Goat milk naturally contains less lactose and therefore may be a good alternative for babies with (not severe) milk intolerance.
+It depends on the baby and the severity of the intolerance!
+Goat milk naturally contains less lactose and therefore may be a good alternative for babies with very mild (not severe) milk intolerance.
 If you are suspecting lactose intolerance, before deciding to make a switch to goat milk formula you should see your pediatrician.

 How do I know that my baby may not tolerate cow formula well?

 Some symptoms to look out for are discomfort (irritability, excessive crying) after feeding, diarrhea, regular nausea and vomiting, bloating and gas.
 Even skin problems like eczema and rashes can be signs of a bad reaction to cow's milk.
 If you notice any of these symptoms, you should consult your pediatrician to determine the cause and the appropriate next steps for your baby.

 What can I do if I suspect my baby doesn't tolerate cow formula?